The Stimulating Nature of Cocaine

 A Multifaceted Approach by Granite Recovery Centers in New Hampshire

 All Granite Recovery Centers in New Hampshire use a multifaceted approach to substance use disorders.
 The approach combines evidence-based addiction and mental health therapies in conjunction with holistic treatment options such as yoga and meditation.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Secluded Treatment Center in Effingham